NeilanshTriesToCode/Mock-e-commerce-platform/README.md

 ## Main Components
 ***Two panels used:***
-### User panel
-- Associated files found under the **user** directory of the repository.
-- Supports basic functions such as sign-up, login, view and order products, and view their orders.
-- To sign-up, use **signup.html**.
-- To login, use **login.html**.
-- **userHome.php** is the homepage and contains links to other php pages supporting different user functions.

 ### Admin panel
 - Associated files found under the **admin** directory of the repository.
 - Supports basic admin functions such as: